Two Saint John homeless shelters forced to move by COVID-19 crisis | CBC News

 "Homelessness on a good day is stressful," said Dickinson.
 "So you are adding two significant stresses to people's lives at the same time."

-Those words are echoed by Diane McGovern, the needle exchange program director at Avenue B Harm Reduction, which is just a few doors away from both shelters.
+Those words are echoed by Diane Kearns, the needle exchange program director at Avenue B Harm Reduction, which is just a few doors away from both shelters.

 She said that with malls and libraries closed, there are few places the homeless can go during the day.